garvit3835/how-to-guides/manage/on-premise-installation/github-app-for-on-prem.md

 ## Prerequisite

-* You need to have the priviledge to create a GitHub App and authorize the app for your repositories.
+* You need to have the privilege to create a GitHub App and authorize the app for your repositories.
 * A domain name that will be used for your on-prem installation.

 ## Variable definitions